destinygg/chat-bot/README.md

 ## Todo

 - ~~User Permissions and Validation of command structure~~
-- Integration with various APIs (instagram, youtube, twitch etc.)
+- Integration with various APIs (Just need twitch, google calendar)
-- ~~Clearly defined spam rules~~ mostly ish
+- ~~Clearly defined spam rules~~
-- Scheduling static commands to run on intervals
+- ~~Scheduling static commands to run on intervals~~
 - ~~Punishment features~~
-- Integration tests, more unit tests, always more tests
+- Can always add more testing
-- Probably lots more